herve4m/quay-collection/README.md

 Before you can use the collection, you must generate an OAuth access token.
 To do so, follow those steps:

-1. Log in to the Red Hat Quay web UI.
+1. Log in to the Quay Container Registry web UI.
 2. Use an existing organization or create a new one.
 3. In the organization, create an application.
 4. In the application, select the `Generate Token` menu.